MungeliDeli/JavaParser-TeamCpp/README.md

 ## Appendix: Project Repository

-The code files and resources for this assignment are available in the following GitHub repository: [GitHub Repository Name](link_to_repository).
+The code files and resources for this assignment are available in the following GitHub repository: [JavaParser-TeamCpp](https://github.com/MungeliDeli/JavaParser-TeamCpp.git).

 ### Folder Contents:

 1. **Code Files:**
    - `BookLending.java`: Contains the main program code.